csound/manual/docs/opcodes/reshapearray.md

 category:Array Opcodes
 -->
 # reshapearray
-Reshape an array, maintaining its capacity
+Reshape an array, maintaining its capacity.

 Plugin opcode in emugens.